Arthurdw/expertise/Networking/Copper cabling.md

 - Signal interference

 ## Colors
-UTP threads consist of 4 pairs of different colors.
+Threads consist of 4 pairs of different colors.
 Each pair has the primary color and a primary with white stripe.

 ### Pairs
 - **Pair 1**: Blue